Beoria Simmons: Wrongful conviction of Paul Thomas

-On June 10, 1982, a woman named Phyllis Downes was accosted by a black man welding a gun at a bus stop in Louisville.
+On June 10, 1982, a woman named Phyllis Downes was accosted by a black man wielding a gun at a bus stop in Louisville.
 The man attempted to force Downes into his car, which was a lime-green Chevrolet Camaro, but instead of getting in she ran to a nearby bus attempting to get it to stop, and the man drove away.
 She described her attacker as a black man with large arms, a heavyset build, a big head, and no facial hair.
 Police began investigating Paul Davis Thomas, a black man with a similar build who owned a dark green vehicle.
 They arrested him after Downes identified him from a series of photos, and he was also charged with the rape of a woman that occurred days prior to Downes' attempted abduction.
 Thomas was tried under an all-white jury and was convicted, receiving a three-year sentence, and was acquitted in the rape case.
 Following Simmons' arrest five months after Thomas' conviction, the prosecutor involved in Thomas' case became overwhelmed after seeing Simmons' picture and ran a report to the Louisville homicide office, where it was learned that Simmons drove a light green Camaro and owned a semi-automatic pistol.

 Following this, Thomas was given three lie detector tests, all of which proved he was telling the truth when he denied committing the crime.
 When Downes returned to Kentucky from North Carolina, she was shown Simmons' photo, and identified him as the culprit who she ran into that night.
 Consequently, Thomas' convictions were overturned and he was released from prison.
 In a post-release interview, Thomas said he believed he was convicted since he was a black man going up trying to defend himself against a bunch of white people.